Everything We Know

 (Photo by Axelle/Bauer-Griffin, Angela Weiss/Getty Images)

-Of course, it remains to be seen just how heroic any of these characters will be and whether or not they will be part of the Authority, a super team known for adopting pre-emptive strikes as part of their efforts against villains and crime.
-While the comic book Superman (or a version of him, at least) has allied with the Authority in the past, he also took on a parody version of them known as The Elite in Action Comics #775.
+Of course, it remains to be seen just how heroic any of these characters will be and whether or not they will be part of the Authority, a super team known for adopting violent preemptive strikes as part of their efforts against villains and crime.
+While the comic book Superman (or a version of him, at least) has allied with the Authority in the past, he also took on a parody version known as The Elite in Action Comics #775.
 So far, though, the only member of the team confirmed to appear in the film is The Engineer, played by María Gabriela de Faría.
 It is possible the heroes listed above will also be on her team or, maybe, oppose their methods and champion Superman’s style of heroics.
+The teaser features most of these characters in various states, but only a brief moment of Guy using his ring on the Stagg Industries lobby windows (and Mr. Terrific walking just behind him) connects any of these character with Superman directly.

-No matter how things pan out with the Authority, Superman’s number one foe, Lex Luthor, will also appear in the film.
+No matter how things pan out with the other super-powered people, Superman’s number one foe, Lex Luthor, will also appear in the film.
 This time, he’s played by Nicholas Hoult, an actor quite familiar with superhero worlds.
-He will, of course, be the businessman version of Lex (as opposed to the rogue mad scientist of the 1940s through to the 1980s), and we imagine his resources will test the Strange Visitor in Metropolis.
+He will, of course, be the businessman version of Lex (as opposed to the rogue mad scientist of the 1940s through to the early ’80s), and we imagine his resources will test the Strange Visitor in Metropolis.
 Or, perhaps, Lois will spend her time trying to prove he is not the city’s benefactor.
+His few moments in the teaser see him, naturally enough, annoyed that things are not going his way.
+But maybe that gun in his hand has a Kryptonite bullet and the key to pulling Superman down to Earth.

-Other members of the cast include Pruitt Taylor Vince and Neva Howell as John and Martha Kent, respectively; Wendell Pierce as Perry White; Skyler Gisondo as Jimmy Olsen; and the double act of Terence Rosemore and Sara Sampaio as Lex’s loyal goon Otis and assistant Eve Teschmacher, who both first appeared in Donner’s Superman.
+Other members of the cast include Pruitt Taylor Vince and Neva Howell as Jonathan and Martha Kent, respectively (although the one moment with Jonathan in the teaser suggests Martha may have passed); Wendell Pierce as Perry White; Skyler Gisondo as Jimmy Olsen (who has a blink-and-you’ll-miss-him moment in the teaser); and the double act of Terence Rosemore and Sara Sampaio as Lex’s loyal goon Otis and assistant Eve Teschmacher, who both first appeared in Donner’s Superman.
 Additionally, Sean Gunn takes over as Maxwell Lord, the rich industrialist played by Pedro Pascal in Wonder Woman 1984, and Milly Alcock, cast as Supergirl in her own film — Supergirl: Woman of Tomorrow will reportedly make an appearance as Superman’s cousin, Kara Zor-El.

 Chief Architects